My name is Adrian Lane, my callsign is 2EØSDR, I am located in the severnside town of Lydney (IO88RR), Gloucestershire, England.

 The space missions have always been of interest to me, and I have managed to speak to astronauts on the International Space Station on a number of occasions, I also love working the satellites, I am a longtime supporter of Amateur Radio Satellite Corporation (AMSAT).

-I have always been a fan of the Linux operating system, since it's early days, I currently run Linux Mint (v19.1) in the shack, alongside MS Windows 10, the Raspberry PI that I run in the shack, is currently running Raspian, these things are amazing, I run SDR on it, I also use it in my projects that I develop on the Arduino development system.
+I have always been a fan of the Linux operating system, since it's early days, I currently run Linux Mint 19.2 x64 in the shack, alongside MS Windows 10, the Raspberry PI that I run in the shack, is currently running Raspian, these things are amazing, I run SDR on it, I also use it in my projects that I develop on the Arduino development platform.

-Well there you have it, that is a bit about what my station and myself are all about, I am happy to answer any question or assist anybody in anyway I can.
+Well there you have it, that is a bit about what my station and myself are all about, I am happy to answer any questions, or assist anybody in anyway I can, just get in touch.

 Adrian de 2EØSDR.